An Interdisciplinary Project

 Geography and Place Studies

 Geography enters this project through the body’s relationship to place.
 Yi-Fu Tuan’s (1977) concept of topophilia, the affective bond between people and their environments, helps explain why the Sea of Cortez was constitutive of this research rather than incidental.
-The sea was an active participant rather than a mere backdrop; in the inquiry.
-Wil Gesler’s (1992) work on therapeutic landscapes offers a framework for understanding how certain places hold restorative properties, materially and relationally rather than mystically, through their openness, their scale, their rhythms, and their indifference to human performance.
+The sea was an active participant rather than a mere backdrop in the inquiry.
+Wil Gesler’s (1992) work on therapeutic landscapes offers a framework for understanding how certain places hold restorative properties, materially and relationally rather than mystically, through their openness, scale, rhythms, and indifference to human performance.
 Loreto was a therapeutic landscape.
-The shore, the light, the salt, and the silence worked on the body in ways that a hotel room or a university office was unable to provide.
+The shore, the light, the salt, and the silence worked on the body in ways that a hotel room or a university office could not.
 Geography helped me understand why it had to be the sea, and why thirty days mattered.

 A Critical Note on Therapeutic Landscapes

 Gesler’s therapeutic landscape framework has received critique.
-Scholars including Williams (1999) and Conradson (2005) have noted that the framework risks romanticizing place, naturalizing healing as something a landscape simply offers, without adequately theorizing the power relations that determine who can access restorative environments, under what conditions, and at whose prior expense.
-I hold this critique seriously, and I want to name it directly rather than leave it as a gap in my argument.
+Scholars, including Williams (1999) and Conradson (2005), have noted that the framework risks romanticizing place and naturalizing healing as something a landscape simply offers, without adequately theorizing the power relations that determine who can access restorative environments, under what conditions, and at whose expense.
+I take this critique seriously and want to name it directly rather than leave it as a gap in my argument.

-My thirty days in Loreto were made possible by a specific convergence of resources, freedom from caregiving obligations, and settler mobility that are unequally distributed.
+My thirty days in Loreto were made possible by a specific convergence of resources, freedom from caregiving obligations, and settler mobility, all of which are unequally distributed.
 The therapeutic properties of the Sea of Cortez were real, but they were available to me through privilege.
 They were available within a particular set of intersecting privileges: economic, racial, and colonial.
-A precarious academic worker without savings, without the freedom to leave family obligations, without the mobility of a Canadian passport, or without the racial unmarkednes that allowed me to move through a Mexican town without friction, that person would have been unable to make this journey.
-The argument that alonetude is a human right is precisely the argument that these conditions deserve to be available beyond individual privilege.
-What I was able to recover in Loreto deserves to be available without requiringe going to Loreto.
+A precarious academic worker without savings, without the freedom to leave family obligations, without the mobility of a Canadian passport, or without the racial unmarkedness that allowed me to move through a Mexican town without friction, that person would have been unable to make this journey.
+The argument that aloneness is a human right is precisely the argument that these conditions deserve to be available beyond individual privilege.
+What I was able to recover in Loreto deserves to be available without requiring going to Loreto.
 That is the structural claim underneath the personal one.

 I use Gesler’s framework to avoid naturalizing the sea as a universal healer, and to theorize the material and relational conditions that made this particular place available to this particular body at this particular moment, and to hold honestly that those conditions are unequally distributed across gender, class, race, caregiving obligation, and colonial history.
 The political argument of this project points beyond individual recovery toward collective and structural change: toward the conditions in which alonetude requires no passport, a sabbatical, or a shore three thousand kilometres from home.

 I want to name something about Loreto beyond its colonial history.
 Mexico is a living country with a living culture, a living language, and living people whose relationship to that land, that sea, and that Spanish language is one of belonging rather than visiting.
 I arrived as a settler tourist seeking rest and recovery.
 The people of Loreto, their warmth, their rhythms, their unhurried relationship with the afternoon light, were part of what the sea offered me, and I received that offering as a guest.
-I am accountable to the difference between arriving as a guest and claiming as one’s own.
+I am accountable for the difference between arriving as a guest and claiming it as one’s own.
 The thirty days I spent there produced knowledge that required exactly this place.
-They also produced a debt of gratitude I can only partially repay through honesty about my position.
+They also created a debt of gratitude I can only partially repay by being honest about my position.

 Critical Pedagogy and Education